-As spline shafting suppliers, AmTech International can produce spline shafts with a diameter of 12mm to 105mm and a length of 25mm to 1525mm.
+As spline shafting suppliers, AmTech International can manufacture a spline shaft with an outer diameter of 12mm to 5 inches and a length of 25mm to 60 inches.
 Module measurement of 0.5 module to 12 module.

 Our quality raw materials such as carbon steel, alloy steel, stainless, bronze, aluminum and competitive pricing provide the best value in today’s market.

 To assure that a spline achieves a proper fit, we request that gaging be included in the budget presented to us.
 We also recommend full complement gaging for involute splines, especially in difficult to reach splines and harder grades of material.
 The alternative requires measurement between wires, which frequently is impractical.